by Sherod A. Williamson

 What is Structured Data?

 Structured data is quantitative data in the relational database.
 Okay, but what does that mean?
-Structures data is measurable, discoverable, and definitive in a SQL database or file such as an .xls or .csv with defined columns.
+Structured data is measurable, discoverable, and definitive in a SQL database or file such as an .xls or .csv with defined columns.

 A majority of companies are familiar when it comes to the navigation of this type of data.
 It is often highly organized in a database to be understood and interpreted.